I’m a Las Vegas local with insights into the best Las Vegas restaurants for every budget and craving.

 Julian Serrano Tapas

-Julian Serrano is a Spanish-style tapas restaurant inside the ARIA hotel.
+Julian Serrano is a Spanish-style tapas restaurant inside the ARIA Resort & Casino.
 It features gold decor, decorative trees, and lanterns which make you feel as if you are sitting in a different city.

 Their sangria takes three days to make, and it has a distinctively delicious taste.
 The lamb chops, paella, and chicken croquetas are just a few of the menu highlights.